rpetti/p4-depot-renamer/README.md

 - This tool has only been tested against standard depots.
 Graph, Stream, and Remote depots will likely not work!
 - It has only been tested against a full checkpoint.
 It may not work against journal data.
 - It has only been tested against a depot with the standard mapping.
-If your depot mapping is not the default ie. `<depotname>/...`, you may wish to change it before proceeding.
+If your depot's Map is not the default ie. `<depotname>/...`, you may wish to change it before proceeding.

 ## How to Use